-You can use Claremont as your base camp to hike the majestic San Gabriel Mountains in the summer or ski some of the state’s best snow in winter, to explore vast wilderness preserves in and around the city, take challenging or leisurely bicycle rides along meandering trails or even around the village.
-Golf a new course every day, or to test your horseback riding skills.
+With Claremont as your base of operations, plan day trips to hike the majestic San Gabriel Mountains in the summer or ski some of the state’s best snow in winter.
+Explore the vast wilderness preserves in and around the city.
+Take challenging or leisurely bicycle rides along meandering trails or even around the village.
+Golf a new course or test your horseback riding skills.
 Remember, incorporating any sports and recreational activities into your traveling routine can help improve your overall fitness while allowing you to enjoy the benefits of an active lifestyle.

 Hiking and Scenic Tours

-If you don’t want to venture too far, Claremont Hills Wilderness Park, less than ten minutes from Claremont Village.
-It offers a variety of trails for different skill levels, including the five-mile Claremont Hills Loop, along with smaller trails, right at the base of the San Gabriel Mountains.
-In addition to eyeing foothills drenched in green and magnificent mountain tops, hikers will find stunning views stretching to Downtown L.A., Catalina Island, and the Inland Empire basin.
+Explore the scenic trails in the Claremont Hills Wilderness Park, less than ten minutes from Claremont Village.
+It offers a variety of trails for different skill levels, including the five-mile Claremont Hills Loop, along with smaller trails, like the 4.5-mile Sycamore Canyon Trail.
+In addition to eyeing foothills drenched in green and magnificent mountain tops—plus Spring wildflowers—hikers will find stunning views stretching to Downtown L.A., Catalina Island, and the Inland Empire basin.
 Many trails are mountain bike friendly and dog-friendly—on a leash.

-Willing to take a 30 minute drive?
+Willing to take a 30-minute drive?
 A turn onto Mt.
 Baldy Rd. will take you on a journey into the canyons, ending at the Mt.
-Baldy Ski Lifts, which will allow you to ascend to the highest peak in L.A.
+Baldy Ski Lifts, allowing you to ascend to the highest peak in L.A.
 County.
-Depending on the season, you can hike, mountain bike, zip-line, or partake in a wide variety of fun snow activities.
-And afterwards, you can dine, while ogling amazing vistas, at the Top of the Notch Restaurant & Bar.
+Depending on the season, you can hike, mountain bike, zip line, or partake in fun snow activities.
+And afterward, you can dine while ogling amazing vistas at the Top of the Notch Restaurant & Bar.

 Speaking of Mt.
 Baldy, many long-time Southern Californians will tell you it’s the best skiing anywhere after a hearty snowfall.
 In addition to Mt.
 Baldy Ski Lifts, you can drive around the mountain to the popular Mountain High Resort.